This page deals with the gates of some towns of the Papal State.

 Porta di Via Lata

-Visso is a small town in Val Nerina commanding one of the main roads crossing the Appennines.
+Visso is a small town in Val Nerina commanding one of the main roads crossing the Apennines.
 Its medieval walls were restored by Pope Gregory XIII in the late XVIth century.
 The coat of arms on the gate named Porta di Via Lata, is somewhat unusual maybe because its architect had hearsay knowledge of the coats of arms being sculpted in Rome.

 Porta S. Costanzo

-Castelgandolfo, splendidly situated high above the Lake of Albano, came into possession of the popes in 1596.
+Castelgandolfo, splendidly situated high above the Lake of Albano, came into direct possession of the popes in 1596.
 Pope Urban VIII erected a large Papal palace and Castelgandolfo became (and still is) a favourite summer resort of the popes.
 The access to the central square is controlled by this elegant XVIIIth century gate with the coat of arms of Pope Clement XIII.

-(left) Porta Viterbese; (right) Porta "del Vignola"
+(left) Montefiascone: Porta Viterbese; (right) Valentano: Porta del Vignola

 Montefiascone and Valentano are two little towns on the hills surrounding the Lake